AshishRamesh/ros2-ws-extension/README.md

 1. Open a ROS 2 workspace in VS Code
 2. Click the ROS 2 icon in the Activity Bar (left sidebar)
-3. Explore the four sections: Workspace, Run & Debug, ROS 2 Topics, and ROS 2 Bag
+3. Explore the sections: Workspace, Run & Debug, ROS 2 Topics, ROS 2 Bag, and Workflows

+### Automating with Workflows

+1. Expand "Workflows" section
+2. Click "Configure Workflows"
+3. Create a new workflow (e.g., "Full System Startup")
+4. Add steps:
+   - **Source**: Source your workspace
+   - **Launch**: Select package and launch file
+   - **Run**: Select package and node
+   - **Command**: Run any shell command
+   - **Delay**: Add wait time between steps
+5. Check "Run in previous terminal" to chain commands in one terminal
+6. Save and run from the sidebar!

 ### Building Your Workspace